GC-public-projects/AuthuiFirestoreDemo/README.md

 }
 ```

+#### Components explanations
+- viewModel : it is of type CitiesViewModel but is assigned the viewModel object from the dedicated library with as param the ViewModelProvider.Factory object created by the provideFactory function of the companion of the Citiesviewmodel class.
+CityRepository is passed to the viewModel by the provideFactory fun as as param

+- cityName & modifyCityName : linked to the TextField to create the cities

+- citiesWithoutListener : it is a list as the getter was typed as List but remains a StateList

+- citiesWithListener : It is a list too, but behaves like a state as we used the delegation "by" to get the State\<List\<City\>\> provided by collectAsStateWithLifecycle() itself created from the flow.

+- citiesAndIdWithListener : same behavior than citiesWithListener but it is a  List\<Pair\<City, String\>\>.
+We need an Id linked to each city in order to be able to target and delete the cities in the "CityListItemDeletable" composable.

+- MyColumn : By creating a composable and passing all the states vars/consts by dependency injection we ensure the compasable are stateless and only CitiesScreen is stateful.
+A better approach would have been to keep the column in the CitiesScreen and each time a composable needs a state as param, create a custom version of it in order to make it stateless.
+But that makes the code bigger and less understandable.

+CityListItem(city: City) : the composable is a customized card that order and display a city. it is used in the Lazycolums that handle the cities lists.

+CityListItemDeletable(city: City, id: String, viewModel: CitiesViewModel) : Same goal than CityListItem but build with a delete button in order to delete the city.
+The composable takes 2 more params then CityListItem, an ID in order to target the city to delete, the viewModel from the view in order to call the repository deletion function by passing the ID as param.

 ### 4.2 ProfileScreen (composable)

 #### Purpose
 Display, create and update the Userdata of the authenticated users. also display the data of a chosen user in order to test if the rules created later in Firebase allow us to see the data of the chosen user or not.
 Normaly, only the authenticated user which the id was chosen should be able to see his data.
 If a non authenticated user or another authenticated user want to see the date it shouldn't be displayed.
 It is passed by dependency injection an instance of UserDataRepository from the Main activity.

-#### Components explanations
-- viewModel : UserDataRepository as param thanks to the factory patern

-- userData : UserData object collected from the flow provided by the viewModel itself provided by the repository.
-Thanks to the listener and the Stateflow, the UserData is updated in real time. userData behaves like a state as we used the delegation "by" to a State\<UserData\>.

-- targetedUserData : Behaves too like a state but as it is collected from a flow, it is not updated in real time.
-So in order to see the changes done to it, (if the targeted use is also authenticated) the screens needs to be left and reached again.

-- nickName, modifyNickName, age, modifyAge : Linked to the textFields to create the userData

-#### Composable content
+#### Content
 - in package "screens"
 - create Kotlin class/file named "ProfileScreen"
 ``` kotlin